sethpollack/ember-cli-deploy-change-log/README.md

 > WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0

+> WARNING This plugin requires your upload plugin to set `revisionsData.initialActiveRevisionKey`.

 ###Install

 You should already have `ember-cli-deploy` installed but if you don't: